ResponsiveBP/Responsive/README.md

 Responsives' documentation, included in the [gh-pages](https://github.com/ResponsiveBP/Responsive/tree/gh-pages) repo.
 It is built with [Jekyll](http://jekyllrb.com) and publicly hosted on GitHub Pages at [http://responsivebp.com](http://responsivebp.com).
 The docs may also be run locally.

-1. If necessary, [install Jekyll](http://jekyllrb.com/docs/installation) (requires v2.2).
+1. If necessary, [install Jekyll](http://jekyllrb.com/docs/installation) (requires v2.5.2).
  - **If you are running Windows** please read this [unofficial guide](https://github.com/juthilo/run-jekyll-on-windows/) to get Jekyll up and running without problems.
-2. From the root `/Responsive` directory, run `jekyll serve --watch` in the command line.
+2. From the root `/Responsive` directory, run `jekyll serve` in the command line.
  - Open [http://localhost:4000](http://localhost:4000) in your browser to view the compiled docs.